Team-Eur3kA/pwn-cheatsheet/README.md

 ## <a name="bruteforce-canary"> Bruteforce-Canary
 Since the canary in threads is the same as main thread so we can bruteforce the canary in sub-threads.

+# Contribution
+You are welcomed to make your contribution, just use oridinary issue and pull-request methods.
+Try not to change the framework directly in your PR, send an issue first if you have some thoughts about that.

+Currently this project is still in progress, we need you to help us. :)